 - Crushing head injury - where the impact of the head injury rips, tears, crushes or shears brain tissue.
 These are typically the most severe types of brain injury.

 The case study below, Smith v Opportunus Fishing Co Ltd 2010, is illustrative of the kind of approach the courts take in determining factors important to the settling of a head injury claim.

-During that 8 month period he suffered from headaches which were frequent and disabling.
+During that eight month period he suffered from headaches which were frequent and disabling.
 He complained of memory, comprehension and concentration difficulties, as well as low mood, despondency, tearfulness, depression, stress, irritability, increased sleep disturbance and feelings of frustration.
 He returned to work only with very considerable effort, and because of financial worries.
 On his return to work the he continued to experience difficulties with headaches and with memory, comprehension and concentration.
 His mood improved.
 The headaches lessened in severity but continued, he said, to be more frequent and more severe than the headaches he had suffered before the accident.
-So far as headaches are concerned, the accident exacerbated the pursuer's headaches for a period of 8 months or so.
+So far as headaches are concerned, the accident exacerbated the pursuer's headaches for a period of eight months or so.

-He had mild acquired impairment of mental functioning, and some alterations in mood, personality and behaviour.
+The persuer had mild acquired impairment of mental functioning, and some alterations in mood, personality and behaviour.
 He had mild impairments in memory for new material, and for remembering to do things.
 He had mild difficulties with naming and with complex auditory comprehension.
 He had subtle difficulties on some complex constructional tasks.
 He had mild difficulties in producing words in the given category, arranging pictures in a logical order, and controlling attention in the presence of interference.
 His concentration showed lapses at times.
 He had intermittent anxiety and variable mood, but not persistent depression (on anti-depressant medication).
 Compensation awarded - £17,500

 Thompsons Solicitors, compensation for head injuries